gcclinux/EasyEdit/.amazonq/rules/memory-bank/product.md

 - **Flatpak**: Linux package manager distribution

 ## Value Proposition
-EasyEdit eliminates the need for multiple tools by providing a single, feature-rich markdown editor that handles everything from basic text editing to complex diagram creation, version control, and cloud synchronization.
+EasyEditor eliminates the need for multiple tools by providing a single, feature-rich markdown editor that handles everything from basic text editing to complex diagram creation, version control, and cloud synchronization.
 It bridges the gap between simple text editors and complex documentation platforms.